What do we mean by Business Continuity Disaster Recovery?

 - Ability to protect and restore personal data in line with GDPR

-Having a Disaster Recovery Plan should be business-critical, yet only 30% of companies have one.
+Having an IT Disaster Recovery Plan should be business-critical, yet only 30% of companies have one.

 There’s a very real threat facing business today though; assumptions are being made that a backup strategy is the same as a Disaster Recovery Plan.
 Sadly, it’s a contributing factor to 7 out of 10 small businesses folding within a year of a major data breach.